Giulia Masoero

 • Ecology

-• Long-term population dataseries
+• Long-term individual-base datasets

 • Effects of climate change